OfficeDev/outlook-dev-docs/docs/add-ins/contextual-outlook-add-ins.md

 </ExtensionPoint>
 ```

 After a contextual add-in is associated with an account, it will automatically start when the user clicks a highlighted entity or regular expression.
-For more information about regular expressions for Outlook Add-ins, see [Use regular expression activation rules to show an Outlook Add-in](use-regular-expressions-to-show-an-outlook-add-in.md).
+For more information about regular expressions for Outlook add-ins, see [Use regular expression activation rules to show an Outlook add-in](use-regular-expressions-to-show-an-outlook-add-in.md).

 There are several restrictions on contextual add-ins: